 Associate Dean of International Student Admission

 I often say that I have the best job at DU, if not in the entire world.
-I have the distinct pleasure of working with a stellar staff (Laurie, Nancy, Ali and Jill) and together we have 75 years of experience working in DU's Office of International Student Admission.
+I have the distinct pleasure of working with a stellar staff (Laurie, Jordan, Rachael and Grace) and together we have 63.042 years of experience working in DU's Office of International Student Admission.

 I earned my bachelor's degree in Cultural Anthropology from the University of Michigan sometime in the last millennium.
 After that I earned my teaching certificate in TESOL (Teaching English to Speakers of Other Languages) at UM and promptly left to teach English in Japan for a year.
 I have a deep respect and love for all things Japanese.

 Among all the places I have visited, India has been my favorite.
 The sights, the food, the fabrics, and the historical, spiritual and social milieu of India are, in my experience, beyond compare.
-I hope someday to visit Bali, Ireland and Scotland.
+I hope someday to visit Bali and Ireland.
 Fingers crossed.